keyserfaty/jyeah/README.md

  });
 ```

-The `build` method takes only one argument that should be a JSON string.
+The `build` method takes only one argument that should be a JSON object.
 This JSON should have only one or more of the following properties:

     const EXPECTED_PROPS = ['links', 'text', 'title', 'subtitle'];